bencole12345/JavAssembler/README.md

 # JavAssembler

 This is the official repository for my Cambridge Computer Science Tripos Part II project.
 JavAssembler is a compiler from Java to WebAssembly.
+You can read the dissertation in the file `Dissertation.pdf`.

 ## How to Compile JavAssembler
 To compile JavAssembler, you can use the Gradle task